 If your hard disk has malfunctioned, you first need to reinstall QuickBooks on the repaired or new hard disk.
-For instructions, see "If you need to reinstall QuickBooks" on page 7.
+For instructions, see the "Installing & Learning to Use QuickBooks Guide" that came with your software.

-Note: If QuickBooks locates a company file with a name that is the same as the one you're restoring, QuickBooks asks you whether you want to replace the existing file.
+If QuickBooks locates a company file with a name that is the same as the one you're restoring, QuickBooks asks you whether you want to replace the existing file.